 PA training costs

 Your PAs may require specific training before they can work for you.
 If this is the case, and it is agreed in your support plan, you must budget for these training costs.
-If it not in your agreed support plan, then you should agree this with your social worker, SSD or CHC.
+If it not in your agreed support plan, then you should agree this with your social worker, social services or health.

 It can be expensive to recruit a new PA and you may have to do so at short notice.
-As such it is useful to put some money aside each week to plan for this, but you should get this agreed with your social worker, SSD or CHC before using your funds for recruitment.
+As such it is useful to put some money aside each week to plan for this, but you should get this agreed with your ssocial worker, social services or health before using your funds for recruitment.

 Wage related expenses (‘on costs’)

 It is essential that you leave money aside for: